 It's markedly less strange than the thing described in the book, which is more like an Eldritch Abomination in appearance.

-Vindicated by History: A flop when it was first released (opening just two weeks after Aladdin went wide), the film now has a cult following among Muppet fans and people who find it a great Christmas movie.
+Vindicated by History: Achieving only modest box office when it was first released, likely due to Home Alone 2 taking away a majority of its family audience and due to Disney's platform release system at the time got crushed by Aladdin rather quickly, the film now has a cult following among Muppet fans and people who find it a great Christmas movie.

 The Woobie: Poor Bean Bunny.
 He has the door slammed in his face, a wreath is hurled at him, and to top it all off, we see him shiver in a pile of newspapers on the street - a reminder of the well-meaning gentlemen's points regarding the poor and homeless - and how, even though "There's Only One More Sleep 'til Christmas", there are still those on the street without food, shelter or family.

 WTH, Casting Agency?: "Oh sweet, they're going to do a version of Christmas Carol with Muppets.
 Fun!
 Wait, with Sir Michael Caine?!"
 Of course, it ends up working way, way better than you might initially think.
 Caine went on record as saying he had a ball with the production, adding that the best way to interact with the Muppets is to treat them all as though they're members of the Royal Shakespeare Company.

 Although averted with most of the Muppet characters, who fit their roles like a glove.
 Highlights include Kermit as the put-upon Bob Crachit, Robin the Frog as Tiny Tim, and Gonzo narrating the movie as Charles Dickens himself.